Nairn Falls, located on the Duffey Lake Road (Hwy 99), BC, has an easy trail to its turbulent glacial waters along with a Provincial Park Campground.

 Mossy slope near the falls.

-The water was really stirred up and milky green this July 2019.
+The water was really churned up and pale milky green in July 2019.

-An old photo from 30 years ago showing the gorgeous aquamarine colour that I normally associate with these glacial till waters.
+An old photo from 30 years ago taken from almost the same spot.
+This shows the gorgeous aquamarine colour that I normally associate with these glacial till waters.

-An informational sign showing this same section of Nairn Falls, showing the potholes, the ‘bridge’ and the water welling up from an subterranean passage.
+An informational sign of this same scenic point, showing the potholes, a bridge and the water welling up from an subterranean passage.

 Mist rising from a hidden fall.